It takes practice to produce optimised blog posts that are friendly for search engines and users. It’s a skill that you can improve with time.

 06. If it makes sense, hyperlink it.

-- This is another way to give search engine crawlers a hint about the content of a page.
-For example, if I add a link such as SEO Tutorial to a page, I tell it what it has to do with SEO tuts.
+- This is another way to give the search engine crawlers a hint about the content of a page.
+For example, if I add a link such as SEO Tutorial to a page, I tell them what it has to do with SEO tuts

 - It is an excellent way for users to have the option to click on a link to learn more about a topic.